 Cooking with Fewer Ingredients

 We met a few full-timers who still cooked extravagant meals, but most people we met had to simplify their meals.
-We did a lot of one pot meals.
-They were easier to cook and required less ingredients.
+We did a lot of one-pot meals.
+They were easier to cook and required fewer ingredients.
 Eating easier meals also meant we were eating a lot of carbs when we cooked though.
 Alternatively, we loved having Soylent as a meal replacement on our busy days, especially when we’re driving to a new state or when we’re out all day hiking.
-I think having the Soylents evened out our bad eating habits and kept us at a decent health.
+I think having the Soylents evened out our bad eating habits and kept us in decent health.
 Next time we go out on the road, we need to practice making more easy, healthy meals.